vulcanize/ipld-eth-indexer/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/vulcanize/ipfs-blockchain-watcher)](https://goreportcard.com/report/github.com/vulcanize/ipfs-blockchain-watcher)

->  ipfs-blockchain-watcher is used to extract, transform, and load all eth or btc data into an IPFS-backing Postgres datastore while generating useful secondary indexes around that data in other Postgres tables
+>  ipfs-blockchain-watcher is used to extract, transform, and load all eth or btc data into an IPFS-backing Postgres datastore while generating useful secondary indexes around the data in other Postgres tables

 ## Table of Contents
 1. [Background](#background)